 The Origins of All 30 NBA Team Names

 The Hornets were supposed to be the Spirit, while the Grizzlies were almost named the Mounties.
 Why is a team in Los Angeles nicknamed the Lakers, and what's a team called the Jazz doing in Utah?
-As the NBA season tips off tonight, here's the story behind the nicknames of all 30 teams.
+Here's the story behind the nicknames of all 30 teams.

 In 1948, the cities of Moline and Rock Island, IL, and Davenport, IA—collectively known as the Tri-Cities at the time—were awarded a team in the National Basketball League.
 The team was nicknamed the Blackhawks, who, like Chicago's hockey team, were named after the Sauk Indian Chief Black Hawk.
 When the team moved to Milwaukee in 1951, the nickname was shortened to Hawks.
 The franchise retained the shortened moniker for subsequent moves to St. Louis and finally Atlanta in 1968.